2024 United States drone sightings: Reported sightings

 Reports of unidentified drones began in New Jersey in mid-November 2024 before expanding across numerous other states.
-The first reported sighting occurred at Picatinny Arsenal in Morris County, New Jersey, on November 13.
-Additional sightings were reported in Morris County by November 18 and the neighboring Somerset County shortly after.
+The first sighting occurred at Picatinny Arsenal in Morris County, New Jersey, on November 13.
+Additional observations were reported in Morris County by November 18 and the neighboring Somerset County shortly after.
 The sightings, initially concentrating around the Raritan River corridor, soon spread across New Jersey.
-Reports eventually extended to New York City (NYC), Orange County (New York), Philadelphia, and various parts of eastern Pennsylvania.
-Sightings also emerged in California, Connecticut, Delaware, Florida, Maryland, Massachusetts, New Hampshire, Ohio, Texas, Utah, and Virginia.
+Reports eventually extended throughout the Northeast, (Note: Reports eventually extended to New York City (NYC), Orange County (New York), Philadelphia, and various parts of eastern Pennsylvania.) with later sightings emerging across the continental United States.
+(Note: Sightings emerged in California, Connecticut, Delaware, Florida, Maryland, Massachusetts, New Hampshire, Ohio, Texas, Utah, and Virginia.)

-Witnesses reported sightings over residential areas and near sensitive locations, including military installations, emergency communication centers, law enforcement facilities, and Round Valley Reservoir in New Jersey.
+Witnesses described sightings over residential areas and near sensitive locations, including military installations, emergency communication centers, law enforcement facilities, and Round Valley Reservoir in New Jersey.
 Drones were also reportedly observed near infrastructure such as highways, railroads, transmission lines, and nuclear power plants in New Jersey and New York.
-Observers offered various descriptions, including that the drones emitted a loud hum, were as large as cars, or flew without navigation lights.
-Some observers described the drones as flying in groups or alongside fixed-wing aircraft.
+Observers described drones that emitted a loud hum, were as large as cars, or flew without navigation lights.
+Some described the drones as flying in groups or alongside fixed-wing aircraft.
 Some experts who reviewed footage categorized the objects as either quadcopters or fixed-wing aircraft.

 By late December 2024, reports in northern New Jersey had slowed significantly.
-This trend was mirrored online, as the social media-driven panic began to subside.
+This trend was mirrored online, where the social media-driven panic began to subside.
 Online search interest in the topic had "plummeted to two points out of 100" by January 12, 2025, down from its peak of 100 in mid-December, according to researchers.